Plant the right flowers now to keep your garden gorgeous all summer long, even during the long, hot days.

-For non-stop blooming varieties, try Rio Dipladenias, pictured above.
+For non-stop blooming varieties, try extremely heat hardy Rio Dipladenias, pictured above.
 These easy-care tropical flowers surrounded by glossy green foliage need very little maintenance, but they do require full sun.
 They’re disease- and insect-resistant and can take drought conditions.
 Rios make the perfect addition to your garden, containers or hanging baskets for a change of pace.

 Mandevilla vines bloom prolifically in early summer and again in fall.
 Just be sure to plant them in indirect or filtered sunlight.